carterprince/spotify-classification/README.md

 **Files you can ignore:**

-Please do not attempt to load or use `SpotifyFeatures.csv`, the data you need is in the above files.

 `metadata.json` maps integer labels to genre names and feature info.
 This file will be needed in the final analysis notebook, but each individual won't need to use it.

 `scaler.pkl` is saved "just in case" but again you shouldn't need it.
 It lets you reverse the scaling from the preprocessing script or scale new data the same way.